Louis Foster: Indy NXT

 Following his Indy Pro Championship victory, Foster was announced to be signing for Andretti Autosport for the 2023 Indy NXT season.

+Foster showed speed from the very first race weekend with pole position on his debut weekend at Round 1 in St Petersburg.
+Over the course of the 2023 season, Foster secured four pole positions, including a double pole at the Detroit Street Circuit, and two race wins at Mid Ohio and Portland.

-Foster won the 2024 Indy NXT season championship in dominant fashion, winning eight of fourteen races.
+Foster signed again to continue with Andretti for the 2024 Indy NXT season where he won the championship in dominant fashion, winning eight of fourteen races and taking seven pole positions.

 IndyCar career

 Foster tested an Andretti Autosport car at Road America in September 2023.

 Rahal Letterman Lanigan Racing (2025–)

 2025 season

 On October 9, Foster was announced to have signed a multi-year deal with Rahal Letterman Lanigan Racing.

+Foster won the prestigious Indycar Rookie of the Year Award after showing consistent speed over the course of the 2025 Indycar season and finishing as the lead Rookie driver in the Championship.
+A highlight of the season was a stunning Pole Position at the Road America Road Course.

 2026 season

 At the end of 2025, Foster penned a multi-year deal to remain with Rahal Letterman Lanigan Racing for 2026 and beyond.